2020PB/police-brutality/all-locations.md

 A cop hits a protestor in the face.
 Then a different cop pepper-sprays the person hit, as well as nerby protestors.
 It escalates to a lot of cops pepper-spraying the larger surrounding crowd.
 The person recording goes to film someone being arrested and a cop approaches and pepper-sprays the person recording multiple times.

-tags: strike, pepper-spray, spray, arrest
+tags: strike, pepper-spray, spray, arrest, protestor

 id: oh-columbus-1